MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part4-transaction-activity.md

 ### Print packing slips using the action pane

 You can print packing slips using the action pane for orders, fulfillment orders, and invoices and include them in each shipment.
 A packing slip displays the items and quantities included on an order or invoice.
-For more information about packing slips, see *Packing slips and picking tickets overview*.
+For more information about packing slips, see [Packing slips and picking tickets overview](#packing-slips-and-picking-tickets-overview).

 #### To print packing slips using the action pane